isomerpages/aic-mentalhealth/index.md

   - infobar:
       title: Welcome to REAL.
       subtitle: We see you, we get you
-      description: Your feelings, no matter how big or small, are real and deserve real support.
-We’re a safe space that connects you to your community.
+      description: We’re a safe space that connects you to mental health support within your community.
       button: About us
       url: /about-us
   - resources: